Affine transitions for involution Stanley symmetric functions: Introduction

 The Stanley symmetric functions studied in \cite{HMP4,Lam,Stan} are noteworthy for their positivity properties.
 For finite permutations $\pi \in S_n$, the power series $\tF_\pi$ is always \emph{Schur positive}, i.e., an $\NN$-linear combination of Schur functions $s_\lambda$ \cite{EG}.
 Similarly, involution Stanley symmetric function indexed by finite permutations are $\NN$-linear combination of \emph{Schur $P$-functions} \cite{HMP4}.
 The Stanley symmetric functions $\tF_\pi$ indexed by affine permutation $\pi \in \tS_n$, while not always Schur positive, are at least ``affine Schur positive'' \cite{Lam2008} (see Section~\ref{aff-sect}).

 One way to prove these positivity properties is via \emph{transition equations}: certain families of identities relating sums of Stanley symmetric functions indexed by Bruhat covers of a given permutation.
 Lam and Shimozono described transition equations for affine Stanley symmetric functions in \cite{LamShim}.
 Transition equations for involution Stanley symmetric functions are derived in \cite{HMP3,HMP4,HMP5}.
 Our results in Section~\ref{trans-sect} show how to extend the latter formulas to the affine case.
-Formulating these identities is the first step towards studying the positivity properties of affine involution Stanley symmetric functions, which are not yet well understood.
+We expect that these identities will be useful in studying the positivity properties of affine involution Stanley symmetric functions, which are not yet well understood.

 In the usual Bruhat order on finite or affine permutations, each covering relation arises from right multiplication by some transposition, so every covering relation is naturally labeled by a reflection.
 The statement of our affine transition formula depends on certain \emph{covering transformations} $\tau^n_{ij}$ that play a role analogous to right multiplication by a reflection in the Bruhat order restricted to involutions in $\tS_n$.
 This paper is a sequel to \cite{M}, which develops the basic properties of the affine covering transformations $\tau^n_{ij}$.
 Once these operators are identified, the statement of our transition formula is the obvious affine analogue of formulas in \cite{HMP3,HMP4} for finite involutions.
 However, our proofs requires new methods, as inductive arguments in \cite{HMP3,HMP4} that rely on the finiteness of $S_n$ cannot be applied to the affine case.
 Specifically, we prove our transition formula as a corollary of two technical theorems about the Bruhat order on affine involutions, which we refer to as the \emph{covering property} (Theorem~\ref{tau-thm1}) and the \emph{toggling property} (Theorem~\ref{tau-thm3}).
 Our proofs of these results depend on some computer calculations.